Ahmadu Bello University (Nigeria), Ghent University (Belgium) and University of Limerick

 I worked as a Science Teacher in Private Secondary Schools in Nigeria during vacation throughout my undergraduate.
 I worked briefly as a University Lecturer after MSc and currently work as a Researcher at the University of Limerick.

-About Me: Am a Postdoctoral Researcher at the University of Limerick.
+Am a Postdoctoral Researcher at the University of Limerick.
 I love talking to others about what I do.